NDavisK/Grids-versus-Graphs/README.md

 For graph-based modeling, we borrow heavily from Cui, Zhiyong, et al. "Traffic graph convolutional recurrent neural network:
 A deep learning framework for network-scale traffic learning and forecasting." and their code at https://github.com/zhiyongc/Graph_Convolutional_LSTM

+For ConvLSTM and LSTM baselines, we use the standard Keras libraries.